-The kits are designed around real-world problem solving using technology by practising collaboration, critical thinking, communication and creativity which are amongst the top skills required in the 21st century.
+The kits are designed around real-world problem solving using technology by practicing collaboration, critical thinking, communication, and creativity which are amongst the top skills required in the 21st century.
 For example, the Energy Awareness Design Challenge helps kids understand the importance of conserving energy.
 Through this process, kids will be required to identify the ways energy could potentially be wasted in their daily lives and how they could use the kits to come up with a solution.
 One solution to this problem was to create a daylight reminder for people to conserve energy.

 2. Design Thinking

 Design Thinking, defined by The Interactive Design Foundation, is an iterative process in which we seek to understand the user, challenge assumptions and redefine problems in an attempt to identify alternative strategies and solutions that might not be apparent with our initial level of understanding. littleBits requires kids to come up with solutions to real-world problems by implementing design solutions.
 Once they have come up with a prototype, they will be required to iterate on their design based on feedback provided.
 This is a key step in the Design Thinking methodology.
 Being able to come up with prototypes based on what users need helps them ideate and be extrinsically influenced without their own bias of what can and cannot be done.
-You could check out this case study on how littleBits was incorporated into a STEAM program in Riverpoint Academy High School.
+You could check out this guide on how littleBits was incorporated into a STEAM program in schools.

 Adafruit, Ages 9 & above